-- How much will I get paid for the role? - What type of bonus do you pay out and am I entitled to them? - What does your company do? - May I arrive early or leave late as long as I get my hours in? - Can I do this iob from home? - Was the previous person fired from the job? - How many warnings do you get before I get fired? - · Is there job sharing? - Can I take a look at the pantry and break areas in your office? - What does this company consider a good absenteeism record? - When can I start to take annual leave?
+- How much will I get paid for the role?

+- What type of bonus do you pay out and am I entitled to them?

+- What does your company do?

+- · How quickly can I be promoted?

+- How many paid leave days do I get?

+- · How often do employees get raises?

+- Was the previous person fired from the job?

+- How many warnings do you get before I get fired?

+- Is there job sharing?

+- Can I take a look at the pantry and break areas in your office?

+- What does this company consider a good absenteeism record?

+- When can I start to take annual leave?